 WELCOME TO RICHMOND

-We are re-opening our classrooms at 20 Mortlake on June 07th, 2021.
-Join us any day from Tuesday 1st June - Friday 4th June for a face to face chat about study options.
+We are re-opening our classrooms at 20 Mortlake on Monday September 13th, 2021.
+Visit us before then for a visit and to learn about our Autumn Courses.
 To book your appointment, call Tom Lockhart on +44 7808 765 243.

-We have great reviews on Facebook and Google, and our focus over summer 2021 is on Cambridge English Exams Courses and OET for Nursing.
+We have great reviews on Facebook and Google, and our focus over Autumn 2021 is on Cambridge English Exams Courses, IELTS (Academic) and OET for Nursing.

 The courses we offer are recognised internationally and accepted as proof of a good level of English by organisations all around the world.

 We teach OET for Nursing and are a Knowledge badge holder and Approved Preparation Provider.
 Study the OET at Richmond English School to begin your Nursing career in in the UK.